abluescarab/hacknet-AliasMod/README.md

 # Alias Mod
 This mod adds the ability to alias commands in Hacknet.
+You need [Hacknet Pathfinder](https://github.com/Arkhist/Hacknet-Pathfinder/releases) to use this mod.

 ## Usage
 * **alias show _(alias)_** - show a list of aliases or display what an alias does